spdfg/elektron/README.md

 ```

 The following options can be used when scheduling policy switching is enabled.
-* `-fixFirstSchedPol` - Fix the first scheduling policy that is deployed (value=int)
+* `-fixFirstSchedPol` - Fix the first scheduling policy that is deployed.
 * `-fixSchedWindow` - Allow the size of the scheduling window to be fixed.
-* `-schedWindowSize` - Specify the size of the scheduling window (value=int).
+* `-schedWindowSize` - Specify the size of the scheduling window.
 If no scheduling window size specified and `fixSchedWindow` option is enabled, the default size of 200 is used.
 * `-schedPolSwitchCriteria` - Criteria to be used when deciding the next scheduling policy to switch to.
 Default criteria is task distribution (_taskDist_) based.
 However, one can either switch based on a Round Robin (_round-robin_) or Reverse Round Robin (_rev-round-robin_) order.